How to Set and Stick to Your Study Goals

 This is it.
-2019 will be your year.
+This year will be your year.
 You’ll keep up with your study schedule, finish your assignments before the due dates and approach your final assessments with a comprehensive plan.
 No more all-nighters and mad dashes to the finish line.
 You’ll rise early, get enough sleep and reap the benefits of a more organised and structured study approach.

 Ambitious, right?
 Sweeping ambitions aren’t as effective as setting realistic goals and holding yourself accountable to follow through.
-Here are four real ways to set and stick to your 2019 study plans.
+Here are four real ways to set and stick to your study plans this year and beyond.

 1. Eyes on the prize